 The available water capacity is shown in the following categories:

-Low values are indicative of a water deficiency, high values indicate a potential water excess and poor vertical drainage.
+Low values are indicative of a water deficiency, high values indicate a potential water excess.

-The available water capacity gives information on available water for plant growth.
-It is calculated from other soil properties and is the amount of water found in the top 1 m of soil after any excess has drained away (known as the field capacity) and the permanent wilting point (when there is not enough water in the soil to support plant growth/life).
+The available water capacity gives information on the water available for plant growth.
+It is calculated from other soil properties and is the amount of water found in the top 1 m of soil after any excess has drained away (known as the field capacity) and before the permanent wilting point (when there is not enough water in the soil to support plant growth/life).

 The available water capacity map is based on the 1:250 000 soil map and calculated using data from the Scottish Soils Knowledge and Information Base (SSKIB).
 The available water capacity of each soil type within a soil map unit was determined taking into account whether the soil was cultivated or not.
-Due to a limited amount of measured data for all soils, the water content (mm) was calculated from other soil properties such as texture and organic matter content.
-This map should be cited as: 'Lilly, A., Baggaley, N. & Donnelly, D. (2012).
-Map of available water capacity of soils in Scotland.
-Map prepared for EU project GS-SOIL - Assessment and strategic development of INSPIRE compliant Geodata-Services for European Soil Data.
-ECP-2008-GEO-31800'.
+Due to a limited amount of measured data for all soils, the proportion of water held in the soil was calculated from other soil properties such as texture and organic matter content.

 You can click on the map, or insert a grid reference or post code, to find out the available water capacity of the soil.
 You can also download the map data.
 The map covers the entire country and can be used to view regional differences in available water capacity.